-Royce Engstrom has been in higher education for over 40 years, serving as a chemistry faculty member for about half of that time and as an administrator for the other half.
-He served as President of the University of Montana for six years and is now teaching and doing research in chemistry again.
+Royce Engstrom recently retired from a 41-year career in higher education, serving as a chemistry professor for about half of that time and as an administrator for the other half.
+He served as President of the University of Montana for six years and was a member of several national-level organizations and boards.
 He has always been interested in music, playing the guitar and mandolin for fun, and now a little piano.
 His wife, Mary, is also a life-long educator.
 They have two children and two grandchildren.
 Royce feels extremely fortunate to be on the SOR Board.

 Joyce moved to Missoula in 1976 to teach Communication Studies at UM after teaching at the University of Colorado.
 She is a fifth-generation Texas native, and now a first-generation Montanan.
 As a psychologist in semi-retirement, Joyce writes and teaches at Osher Lifelong Learning Institute and at Red Willow Learning Center, where she serves on the advisory board.
 She began attending SOR in their second year, becoming a devoted audience member.
 She enjoys being in the giving back phase of life.